microsoft/accessibility-insights-action/docs/ado-extension-inputs.md

 -   `staticSitePort` (int).
 If using `staticSiteDir`, you can set the local website TCP port for the extension to use when serving the static site.
 If unspecified, a port will be set automatically.
 If the pipeline serves additional processes, set the port to avoid conflicts.
 If using `baselineFile`, set the port to make sure future scans will match the baseline file.

 -   `keepUrlFragment` (boolean).
 Default: `false`.
-To enable the crawler to crawl on SPA that uses hash routing, make sure to mark this `true` if your application contains hash routing.
+To keep the hash fragment in the URLs.
+If set to false, it will remove the hash fragment from URL for example, http://www.example.com/#foo will be considered as http://www.example.com.

 -   `authType` (Choose one: `AAD` - Azure Active Directory).
 For sites with authenticated pages, use with `serviceAccountName` and `serviceAccountPassword` to specify the authentication type.
 Learn [how to set up authentication](https://aka.ms/AI-action-auth).